SAP-archive/teched2021-ISP360/README.md

 ## Overview

 This session introduces attendees to Extension and Customization options in the SAP Sales and Service using SAP AppGyver platform.
+In this session you learn about:
+ - Developing REST services in SAP AppGyver platform.
+ - Using SAP Sales Cloud OData services in SAP AppGyver platform.
+ - Developing user interfaces in SAP AppGyver platform.
+ - Embedding an AppGyver application in the SAP Sales Cloud.

 ## Requirements

 The requirements to follow the exercises in this repository are: